Arronk/My-Coding-Journey/LogR2.md

 I think I need to start using try/except more often in my code and I am finding it all pretty easy to understand.
 I'm hopeful that by Saturday I should have the week's pset complete and hopefully the mid term as well so I can get back onto pset8 in cs50.

+## Day 72: 28.09.2018

+### Progress: Watched the second last cs50 lecture in prep for the pset8

+Felt like a bit of a break from coding tonight so just watched the lecture leading up to pset8 for #cs50.
+Expecting a pretty busy weekend ahead of me of both work and coding related problems.
+Plan to at least have the pset4 questions and mid term complete for MIT 6.00x so I can focus on pset8 for cs50 next week.